JeniaD/JeniaD.github.io/_tabs/about.md

 order: 4
 ---

+Welcome!
-Welcome to my blog!
-My name is Yevhenii (also Eugene, or Jenia for short).
-I am passionate about cybersecurity and created this site to share my knowledge and make it accessible to anyone all around the world.
+I’m Yevhenii – though you might also know me as Eugene, or just Jenia.
+I’m passionate about cybersecurity and created this blog to share my knowledge with anyone interested in learning more about the world of tech.

 ### About me
-I was born in Ukraine and am currently studying computer science at university.
-In IT, I am particularly interested in Linux, Python, and web development, in addition to cybersecurity.
-I have a knowledge base in languages such as Python, C++, JavaScript, and some basic PHP and C#.
+I was born in Ukraine and I’m currently studying computer science at university.
+My main interests include Linux, Python, and web development, with a strong focus on cybersecurity.

-Regarding web technologies, I have experience with Python Flask, which I believe is an amazing framework for developing web apps.
+In terms of programming, I’ve worked with Python, C++, JavaScript, and I have some experience with PHP and C#.
+For web development, I’ve enjoyed using Python Flask – it’s a great framework that makes building web apps both fun and efficient.

+Feel free to explore the blog and dive into the content.
+I’m always learning, and I hope this space can help others do the same!